 All the ‘Jeopardy!’
-Records James Holzhauer Has Broken — and 3 He Still Has to Beat
+Records James Holzhauer Broke — and 3 He Didn’t

-Despite James Holzhauer’s success on Jeopardy!, he hasn't broken all of the game show’s important records just yet.
+Despite James Holzhauer’s success on Jeopardy!, he didn’t break all of the game show’s important records.

-With his wins, he holds the record in a couple key categories, but he still has a few left to conquer.
+With his wins, he held the record in a couple key categories, but there were some he didn’t manage to beat.

 Before Holzhauer, Roger Craig held the top spot with $77,000 in his September 14, 2010, win.

-He's Close to the Highest Winnings in Regular-Season Play Record
+He got close to the Highest Winnings in Regular-Season Play record

-Jennings' $3,370,700 is second to Brad Rutter’s $4,688,440.
+This list includes tournaments, and though he has yet to participate in one, he is already third in all-time winnings, behind Jennings’ total of $3,370,700 and Brad Rutter’s $4,688,436.
 Rutter won that in five regular games (at a time when contestants retired after five consecutive wins) and six tournaments and events.

 Jeopardy!, Weeknights, Check your local listings